Make your charitable giving count in 2018

 - Substantiated by the charity if they’re $250 or more.

-For 2018, the TCJA increases this limit to 60%.
-The AGI limit remains at 30% for cash donations to nonoperating private foundations.
-Contributions in excess of the applicable AGI limit can be carried forward for up to five years.
+New!
+Deductions for cash gifts to public charities can’t exceed 60% of your adjusted gross income (AGI).
+Before the TCJA, the limit was 50%.
+Proposed legislation, however, could remove AGI-based charitable deduction limits.
+Check with your tax advisor for the latest information.
+For now, the AGI limit remains at 30% for cash donations to nonoperating private foundations.
+Contributions exceeding the applicable AGI limit can be carried forward for up to five years.

 Appreciated publicly traded stock you’ve held more than one year is long-term capital gains property, which can make one of the best charitable gifts.
 Why?
 Because you can deduct the current fair market value and avoid the capital gains tax you’d pay if you sold the property.

 Donations of long-term capital gains property are subject to tighter deduction limits — 30% of AGI for gifts to public charities, 20% for gifts to nonoperating private foundations.
+Again, proposed legislation could remove these limits.
 In certain, although limited, circumstances it may be better to deduct your tax basis (generally the amount paid for the stock) rather than the fair market value, because it allows you to take advantage of the higher AGI limits that apply to donations of cash and ordinary-income property (such as stock held one year or less).

 Don’t donate stock that’s worth less than your basis.
 Instead, sell the stock so you can deduct the loss and then donate the cash proceeds to charity.